SrcJonasLindner/phase-shifting-holography/README.md

 ---
 # Data collection

+The acquisition of the phase shifting holo image series requires a calibration of the magnitude and direction of the beam tilt.
+Both, calibration and the image series recording are implemented in the <mark>TiltSeriesUI.s<mark>.

 ---
   ## Tilt Series UI
 <div class="content">
   <img align="right" src="https://github.com/SrcJonasLindner/phase-shifting-holography/blob/main/doc_images/TiltSeriesUI.png">
 </div>

   ## Calibrating the tilt

+    The direction perpendicular to the biprism orientation is the most sensitive tilt direction.
+To minimize the coupling from mechanical vibrations into the TEM holder, it is (often) favoarble for the coherence to choose the biprism orientation perpendictlar to the long holder axis.
+In this special case,

 # Data Evaluation

  ## Specimen drift correction